 The Leamington and Warwick Magic Society was founded in 1948; there were four founder members: Teddy Godfrey, a retired milkman (Our first President); Rex King, a schoolmaster; Colin Shaw, a commercial traveller; and Stewart Williams, an engineering draughtsman.
-Stewart Williams, now in his 91st year, is the only remaining founder member and still regularly practises his art.
+Stewart Williams, now aged 93, is the only remaining founder member and still regularly practises his art.

 All four were originally members of the Coventry Magic Circle (known then as the Midland Magic Society) but in those early days, transport was a major problem and it was at Teddy Godfrey’s suggestion that we formed our own local Magic Society.

 Thus, in the summer of 1948 the Leamington and Warwick Magic Society was established with the first meetings taking place at the White Horse Hotel, Clarendon Avenue, Leamington Spa, where the landlord allowed us the use of the Smoke Room for our business and where, business concluded, we would regale the customers with close-up magic.